Ultimate Merida Itinerary: The Best Travel Guide

 See the free entertainment in Plaza Grande

 Every evening the Plaza Grande has free entertainment, as well as many vendors selling food and knick-knacks.
-It’s a great way to spend an evening!
+Itโs a great way to spend an evening!
+You might even catch an ancient Mayan ball game happening – check with your hotel to confirm the schedule.

 Explore the town on a free walking tour